 Sure she still experiences fear, has down days and cries when it hurts.
 She’s also still flying her cape but this time she’s doing it on her terms.
 She’s creating the new dream.
 The re-definition of the new American Dream begins with each of us stepping into Arete and the wonder that already exists within you.
 Do you wonder what’s possible, what you’re capable of?
 You don’t have to look any farther than you heart.
 Everything you’ve been looking for and need is already within you.

 Elisa shares her message across the country and engages women and men to put their passion into action, to be part of the new American Dream and to just be their best self.

-Her new book in process, Don’t Be a Dick, Be a Jane: In Search of Her New American Dream coupled with a media series, connects with positive deviants across the country who have taken a left turn and are creating new models, programs and systems to create a positive shift that supports all people and the planet at large.
+She’s recently co-launched 50 Women Can Change the World in Media & Entertainment with Take the Lead to create gender parity in the industry by 2025, coupled with a media series.
+Elisa connects with positive deviants across the country who have taken a left turn and are creating new models, programs and systems to create a positive shift that supports all people and the planet at large.